ghzghz/ghzghz.github.io/content/posts/data-migration.md

 I used to worry about this more than I think I needed to.
 Clearly querying a hierarchical set of data and inserting it is slower than a batch operation that can be optimised on the server, but how fast does it need to be?
 The overall migration time including downtime on destination system, dealing with post migration clean-up when re-enabling constraints and building indexes, ease of testing and auditing, quality of migration etc. plays a role in this equation.

 I have found that some simple optimisations to create a batch of root entities to be migrated in one go, and then paralleling these batches has given acceptable overall migration times.
-This is especially true with advances in hardware over the years with SSDs and improved network speeds.
-In addition some pre migration steps to batch exclude non-migratable entities, possibly some custom indexes, an efficient batch insert process, and possibly a hybrid approach for migrating a few large but simple non-core tables; all have been enough to give confidence that this approach can work for systems with a few million root entities.
+This is especially true with advances in hardware over the years with SSDs, server memory increases, and improved network speeds.
+In addition some pre migration steps to batch exclude non-migratable entities, possibly some custom indexes, an efficient batch insert process, and possibly a hybrid approach for migrating a few large simple non-core tables; all have been enough to give confidence that this approach can work for systems with a few million root entities.

 #### Development effort